SixSq/sixsq.github.io/blog/index.md

 ---
-layout: news
+layout: blog
 title: Blog
-product-title: Out Latest Thoughts
+product-title: Blog
 product-description: We share in this blog our latest thoughts and what we've learned working with partners and customers.
-product-background-img: bg-hero-News.jpg
+product-background-img: bg-hero-blog.jpg
 breadcrumbs:
  - name: Home
    target: /